Postage stamp crafts are fun, free and easy. They are also a great resource for creating unique art and personalized handmade gifts.

 Step 4: Finish off the postage stamp magnet by adding a self-adhesive magnet to the back.

 This is such an addictive postage stamp craft you’ll end up making lots of these magnets.
-This method can be used to make postage stamp necklaces too by using pendant trays with glass cabochons.
+This method can be used to make postage stamp necklaces by using pendant trays with glass cabochons.

 2. Postage Stamp Collages